ConvertKit/story_teller/README.md

 ## Documentation

 StoryTeller is built around three concepts: `StoryTeller::Book`, `StoryTeller::Chapter` and `StoryTeller::Story`.
+Together they are the building blocks to create a clear context around your logs.

 ### Book
-A book is an object that is created lazily as soon as a call is made to `StoryTeller.tell` or `StoryTeller.chapter`.
-Even though these 2 are class methods, StoryTeller is thread safe because it always refers to a book for the current thread.
-If a thread doesn't have a book, it will create one.

-Each book has its own `UUID` that is going to be used by all stories and chapters so you can filter logs by request/jobs.
-That is particularly useful when you see something weird in the log and you want to follow step by step all the logs for a request.
+A book is lazily created for each of the thread your ruby problem runs.
+When a chapter or a story is created, it will gather information for the current Book and assign some context, like UUID to the logs.

 ### Chapter
 Chapter is what is created when invoking `StoryTeller.chapter(title:, subtitle:, &block)`.
 The chapter is a context that is created for all the logs that are going to occur inside the block that is passed.
 If you have a controller action that instantiates an object which, in turn, does a lot of things that you'd like to log, you should call `StoryTeller.chapter(title:, subtitle:, &block)` and do all the processing inside the block.